-Wells Fargo Securities ("WFS") is the trade name for certain securities-related capital markets and investment banking services of Wells Fargo & Company ("WFC") and its subsidiaries, including Wells Fargo Securities, LLC, member NYSE, FINRA, NFA, and SIPC] [and] [Wells Fargo Bank, N.A., acting through its Municipal Products Group.
+Wells Fargo Securities ("WFS") is the trade name for certain securities-related capital markets and investment banking services of Wells Fargo & Company ("WFC") and its subsidiaries, including Wells Fargo Bank, N.A., acting through its Municipal Finance Group.
 Municipal derivatives services are provided by Wells Fargo Bank, N.A., a swap dealer registered with the CFTC and member of the NFA.
 Commercial banking products and services are provided by Wells Fargo Bank, N.A.
 Investment banking and capital markets products and services provided by Wells Fargo Securities, are not a condition to any banking product or service.